upper waypoint

 Torres was a progressive who was largely backed by organized labor.
 A victory in District 3 by a business-aligned moderate could give Mahan a reliable sixth vote in step with his agenda on the city budget and issues such as homelessness.

 Early next year, the council will make a placeholder appointment to the District 3 seat.
-The council agreed to delay that selection until after the candidate filing period for the special election closes, in order to prevent anyone running for the seat to be considered for the caretaker role.
+The council agreed to delay that selection until after the candidate filing period for the special election closes in order to prevent anyone running for the seat from being considered for the caretaker role.

-“I completely understand the merits of an appointment more than most,” said Candelas.
+“I completely understand the merits of an appointment more than most,” Candelas said.
 “I think it’s important and imperative for our community to have a voice through a special election, and this special election, most importantly, is going to help rebuild that trust in our city.”

 Torres has been absent from his council duties for weeks since San José police said he was the subject of an investigation involving sexual misconduct with a minor.